Epilobium nevadense

 Epilobium nevadense is a rare and vulnerable species of flowering plant in the willowherb family Onagraceae.
 It is known from a few scattered populations in mountain ranges in Nevada, Utah, and northwestern Arizona.
-It grows on talus slopes composed of either volcanic or limestone origin from 5200–9000 feet in elevation.
+It grows on talus slopes composed of either volcanic or limestone origin at feet 5200-9000 ft in elevation.

 The nearest known relative of Nevada willowherb is Snow Mountain willowherb (Epilobium nivium), which has a similar appearance and grows in similar habitats.
 These two species together form Epilobium sect.
 Cordylophorurn subsect.
 Petrolobium and have been shown to form infertile hybrids in cultivation.